 - Cash-transfers and in-kind necessities to the poorest and those unemployed. - Gradual relaxation of lockdown allowing movement and public transportation from 0600-1300 hours - Price controls introduced by Government to regulate the prices of essential services and to prevent businessmen from taking advantage of the situation to hike prices - Ports are operational while respecting governmental procedures. - Customs offices Tamatave and Antananarivo will ensure maximum service with minimum contact.
-However, humanitarian aid, pharmaceuticals and basic necessities will be given priority. - Temporary suspension of all exports of drugs and other health products
+However, humanitarian aid, pharmaceuticals and basic necessities will be given priority. - Temporary suspension of all exports of drugs and other health productsZ

-Coordinating Ministry (National Contact Points) Secrétaire général du Ministère des Affaires
+Secrétaire général du Ministère des Affaires